 The statement shows the movement in the year in the different reserves held by the Council analysed into "usable reserves" that can be applied to fund expenditure or reduce local taxation, and "unusable reserves".
-It reflects the economic cost of providing services shown in the Comprehensive Income and Expenditure Statement, along with statutory amounts relating to Council Tax and other discretionary movements.
+It reflects the economic cost of providing services shown in the Comprehensive Income and Expenditure Statement, along with statutory amounts relating to what can be funded from Council Tax and other discretionary movements.